oyaron/NGSF/README.md

 - `astropy version: 3.1`
 - `Pandas version: 0.23.4`
 - `PyAstronomy version: 0.13.0`
+- `extinction version: 0.4.6`

 # To run one object
 The user must make sure to have a template bank to look at.
 The new template bank can be downloaded from WISeREP [here](https://www.wiserep.org/content/wiserep-getting-started#supyfit).

-The user must download the full superfit folder and place the bank inside it, also any spectra to be analyzed.
+The user must download the full superfit folder.
+The template bank may be placed anywhere, but the "bank_dir" variable in config/parameters.json must indicate the  path to the bank.
 The user only changes the parameters from the json file already within the folder, the following is an explanation of the parameters.

+The script ngsf_run takes a single argument, which is the spectrum text file:

+`ngsf_run SN2021urb_2021-08-06_00-00-00_Keck1_LRIS_TNS.flm`

+If you put the script ngsf_run in your path, you can run the fitter from any directory.

 ## The parameters of the fit

-The user must only change the parameters of the fit from the parameters.json file, the file looks like this (the template for this example is included in the git)
+The user must only change the parameters of the fit from the parameters.json file, the file looks like this (the template for this example is included in the git repository).

     "object_to_fit" : "SN2021urb_2021-08-06_00-00-00_Keck1_LRIS_TNS.flm",